Black Ribbon Day

-23 August was chosen to coincide with the date of the signing of the Molotov–Ribbentrop Pact, a 1939 non-aggression pact between the Soviet Union and Nazi Germany which contained a protocol dividing Romania, Poland, Lithuania, Latvia, Estonia, and Finland into designated Soviet and German spheres of influence.
+23 August was chosen to coincide with the date of the signing of the Molotov–Ribbentrop Pact, a 1939 non-aggression pact between the Soviet Union and Nazi Germany which contained a protocol dividing Romania, Poland, the Baltic states, and Finland into designated Soviet and German spheres of influence.
 The treaty was described by the European Parliament's president Jerzy Buzek in 2010 as "the collusion of the two worst forms of totalitarianism in the history of humanity."
 The remembrance day is part of a common European response to Russian disinformation that seeks to deny Soviet war crimes and other atrocities and justify Soviet invasions and occupations.
 Vladimir Putin's Russian government has attacked it for its condemnation of Stalinism.
 In a 2019 resolution, the European Parliament described the date of 23 August as important in pushing back against a Russian "information war waged against democratic Europe."
 In 2022 European Commission President Ursula von der Leyen highlighted the remembrance day's importance in standing against "Russia's illegal and unjustified war against Ukraine."

 History

 Revolutions of 1989

 Both the date of 23 August as a remembrance day and the name "Black Ribbon Day" originated in protests held in western countries against the Soviet Union in the 1980s, which gained prominence in the years leading up to the Revolutions of 1989.

 Canadian and other Western communities of refugees from the Soviet Union were instrumental in establishing Black Ribbon Day as "a day of protest against the Soviet Union" during the Cold War in 1986.
 Markus Hess of the Estonian Central Council in Canada, the later chairman of the Central and Eastern European Council of Canada, proposed the name Black Ribbon Day and the concept of using black ribbons as a form of protest in 1985.
 He gathered representatives of affected communities and formed the International Black Ribbon Day Committee.
 David Somerville's idea of using the anniversary of the signing of the Molotov Ribbentrop Pact as Black Ribbon Day was accepted by the committee in February 1986.
 The committee launched its campaign for the first Black Ribbon Day by organising committees in 21 cities worldwide.
 Television commercials describing the Molotov Ribbentrop Pact and its secret protocols and aftermath were broadcast nationally in Canada.
 On 23 August 1986, Black Ribbon Day demonstrations were held in 21 western cities, including New York City, Ottawa, London, Stockholm, Seattle, Los Angeles, Perth, Australia and Washington DC.
 The demonstrations were coordinated by the International Black Ribbon Day Committee, which opened up offices in Toronto.
-Markus Hess was elected president and David Somerville was elected Vice President of the International Black Ribbon Day Committee.
+Markus Hess was elected president and David Somerville was elected vice president of the International Black Ribbon Day Committee.
 Under their leadership, the movement expanded annually and by 1991, demonstrations were held in 56 cities.

 In 1987, Black Ribbon Day protests spread to the Baltic countries and culminated in the Baltic Way in 1989, a historical event during the revolutions of 1989.
 Two million people joined their hands to form a human chain, to protest against the continued Soviet occupation.